 Students who fail a course with a grade below a 50 must repeat the course for credit during the following school year.
-When a student fails a course with a 50 or higher, he/she may participate in a summer school program approved in advance by the administration, at the student's expense.
+When a student fails a course with a 50 or higher, he/she may participate inattend a summer school program approved in advance by the administration, at the student's expense.
 Students may enroll in a maximum of two summer school classes in one summer for credit.
+If summer school is not an option, students may receive tutoring by a tutor certified in the subject area and approved by the administration.
+A total of 36 hours of tutoring must be completed and documentation provided to the principal upon completion.
+Documentation materials are available in guidance.
 Please see the student handbook for further applicable policy and information regarding summer school.